IPMUCD3/a3net_2024/Hack/README.md

    To switch the colab working directory to your drive, type:
    ``cd "/content/drive/MyDrive/"``

-## Image Classification / Regression / Generation Tutorials and Exercises
+## (1) Image Classification / Regression / Generation Tutorials and Exercises
 ---------
+Analyzing Cherenkov light from massive neutrino detectors, such as Super-Kamiokande, with convolutional neural nets.

 All the material is available at:
 [this link](https://github.com/cesarjesusvalls/A3NetRingImg)